 Don’t be frightened by his name, just be aware that he is a mover, with a quick paso and strong will.
 He insists on tailgating the trail guide, but could never assume the leadership position; it’s just not his style.

 “Locksmith” (English translation) is the only purebred Paso Fino of the fleet.
-He is characteristically short strided with a lope smooth as butter.
-Rarely will you find him far from his bestest friend, Tornado.
+He is characteristically short strided with a lope smooth as butter and has a head full of beautiful Paso mane!

 A smile for miles.
 This gentle, tall, lanky guy has Mr.Ed beat in the dental department.
 Took him swimming for the first time and all we did was laugh at his toothy grin!
 How appropriate for such a character; he’s sweet yet opinionated, so he’ll keep ya guessing what he’ll do goofy next!